doubledaibo/compcaption_neurips2018/nlp/README.md

 This folder contains preprocessing scripts based on sentences' parse trees.
-To use them, you should download stanford-corenlp-toolkit and put it in this folder.
+To use them, you should download stanford-corenlp-toolkit (tested with 3.8.0) and put it in this folder.
 Suppose the subfolder is 'std-nlp',

 to compile: